 Are you familiar with all of these phrases?
 While they sound like something out of a children’s book, they are actually dangerous types of scams that criminals use to try and steal your identity or attack your computer with viruses and malware.

 Staying informed and trusting your instincts if something seems suspicious go a long way in protecting yourself from falling victim to one of these scams.

-According to USA.gov, phishing scams continue to be popular with cybercriminals.
+According to FTC.gov, phishing scams continue to be popular with cybercriminals.
 Phishing refers to the process where a scammer poses as a legitimate institution via email or telephone to lure individuals into providing sensitive information such as bank account or credit card details and passwords.
 The personal information is then used to access the individual’s account and can result in identity theft and financial loss.